telus/tds-core/packages/TermsAndConditions/FootnoteLink/FootnoteLink.md

 ### Usage criteria

-- If there is only one annotation needed on a page, try including it within the copy on the page and avoid using `FootnoteLink`
+- `FootnoteLink` inherits parent element’s text size and colour
-- For [PriceLockup](#/Typography?id=pricelockup) all the numbers should appear together below the `bottomText`
+- Avoid using `FootnoteLink` if there is only one annotation on a page, include it as part of the content
-- Must be wrapped by a `Text`, `Heading`, or `DisplayHeading` component
+- Must wrap `FootnoteLink` in a `Text`, `Heading`, or `DisplayHeading` component
-  - When using `FootnoteLink` in a `PriceLockup`, `PriceLockup` will automatically wrap all `bottomText` in a `Text` component
+- May be used in `PriceLockup`, see [FootnoteLink within PriceLockup](#footnoteLinkWithPriceLockup)

 ```jsx
 <Card>